Farama-Foundation/ViZDoom/doc/FAQ.md

 ## Why `game.get_state()` when `game.is_episode_finished() == True`

-After the end of the episode, ZDoom engine might change its state and exit the episode (map) resulting in some objects and variables being destroyed or reseted.
+After the end of the episode, ZDoom engine might change its state and exit the episode (map) resulting in some objects and variables being destroyed or reset.
 Because of that it's difficult to provide a proper state after that.
-When we were originaly designing ViZDoom we wanted to have a simple logic and we only update state after complete logic tic.
-Becasue of that we are not able to detect end of episode early before to save a proper state and decided to provide null/none value instead.
-We belive that it's easy to provide dummy (e.g. filed with zeros) state if it's needed by an algorithm.
+When we were originally designing ViZDoom we wanted to have a simple logic and we only update state after complete logic tic.
+Because of that we are not able to detect end of episode early before to save a proper state and decided to provide null/none value instead.
+We believe that it's easy to provide dummy (e.g. filed with zeros) state if it's needed by an algorithm.

 **Original issues:**
 * https://github.com/mwydmuch/ViZDoom/issues/183